 We hold a UK register of complementary health practitioners who have met UK standards.
 CNHC registrants work in private practice, the NHS and a wide range of other health and care settings.

-We have a Board of Directors made up of nine people in total.
-Five of these are lay people (not practitioners from our register) and four are CNHC registrants.
-The Chair and Vice Chair are lay people.
+We have a Board of Directors made up of ten people in total.
+Five of these are lay people (not practitioners from our register) and five are CNHC registrants.
+The Chair is a lay person.
 Vacancies for Board members are advertised in the UK national press.
 Click here for information about Board meetings

 Profession Specific Boards (PSBs):